 Argentium® sterling silver is a tarnish-resistant variety of sterling that consists of 1.2% germanium, 6.3% copper and 92.5% silver.
 For the end user, Argentium's main attraction is its tarnish-resistance which requires much less maintenance than traditional sterling silvers.
 For metal workers, Argentium offers additional benefits.
 It does not develop firescale, which both saves artisans time and makes it environmentally friendlier than traditional sterling.
 Argentium can be made nearly twice as hard as standard annealed sterling silver by a simple heat treatment, and it is laser weldable.
 These properties allow for expanded design possibilities.

 Fine silver, sometimes stamped .999, is at least 99.9% pure silver, which means it is softer and more malleable than sterling.
 It also tends to take longer to tarnish.
-Fine silver findings compatible with Art Clay™ Silver and Precious Metal Clay.
+Fine silver findings and wire are compatible with Art Clay™ Silver and Precious Metal Clay.

 silver-filled components Rings & Things carries are at least 1/20th silver by weight.